 The waivers are awarded on a first-come basis, and all applications are due in February.
 Past recipients are prioritized each year but must also submit their applications on the deadline.
 For more information, visit the FAME website.

 Alumni Transition Grant Program (ATGP):

-Beginning January 2015, the DHHS Alumni Transition Grant Program (ATGP) will provide financial assistance and support to eligible young people who have aged out of foster care to complete their post-secondary education (
+Beginning in January 2015, the DHHS Alumni Transition Grant Program (ATGP) will provide financial assistance and support to eligible young people who have aged out of foster care to complete their post-secondary education (

-To apply, complete this application, following the instructions found on the form.
+To apply, complete this application, by following the instructions found on the form.

 IMPORTANT: Applications are reviewed, and financial awards are granted per semester (Fall-Spring-Summer).
 Apply anytime to receive aid towards your next step to a post-secondary degree!

 and must have aged out of Maine’s foster care system at age 18